SLaDOS/markdown-cv/index.md

 • Also able to code with **C** and **Java** and have the confidence to get started with other languages quickly.

 • Robotics.
-Able to use ROS2 to control robots and navigate.
+Able to use ROS2 to control and navigate robots.

 • Self-learnt Git, and Linux as preparation for future careers.
 Able to deploy servers.